appdev-lessons/final-project-options/content.md

 We've built various parts of it in phases, but now you'll be starting from a blank application and building it all out, given the target behavior.

+Expect a challenging project with many steps, including some that we did not cover in class, but for which we provide written guides to work through.

 ## Your own idea

 If you choose to build your own idea, then you should [read the longer description located here](https://learn.firstdraft.com/lessons/242-planning-your-idea).
 It boils down to: keep it simple.
 We can always add features after reaching our first target, or after the quarter is over, and quite often do.